 Start-ups using this business model meet the expectations of modern customers, for whom the availability of the product, the opportunity to use it as soon as possible and the lack of long-term commitments are important.

 Therefore, it is the communication and distribution channels that are the focus of attention for entrepreneurs deciding to implement it.
 A badly designed user’s experience in this area ruins the chance of business success.

 Among the brands oriented around this business model are Uber and Glovo.

+You’ve just read about proven business models for startups.
 Read also: How to promote a startup?
 Our ideas.

 The most important questions

 What is a business model?

 A business model is a way in which an organization (e.g., a company) creates, delivers, and monetizes a particular value.